umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Umbraco-Form/index.md

 # Umbraco Form

 The Umbraco Form widget, gives you the ability to add a custom form to your site.
 It is important to note that a custom form needs to have been made using Umbraco Forms before this widget can be used.

 You can create a form by selecting the Forms section in the top menu in your backoffice.
+Learn more about how to create forms in the [Umbraco Forms](../../../Add-ons/UmbracoForms/Editor/Creating-a-Form) section.

 ## Sample